stef/pwdsphinx/README.md

 You need also to install `pysodium` using either your OS package manager or pip.

+If you want to use also the websphinx browser extension you need to install also an X11 variant of pinentry from the gnupg project:

+ - either `apt-get install pinentry-qt`
+ - or `apt-get install pinentry-gtk2`
+ - or `apt-get install pinentry-gnome3`
+ - or `apt-get install pinentry-fltk`

+(or anything equivalent to `apt-get install` on your OS)

 ## Installation

 `pip3 install pwdsphinx` should get you started.